fingo/spata/readme.md

 CSV data is parsed as `String`s.
 We often need typed values, e.g. numbers or dates, for further processing.
-There is no standard, uniform interface available for Scala nor Java to parse strings to different types.
+There is no standard, uniform interface available for Scala or Java to parse strings to different types.
 Numbers may be parsed using `java.text.NumberFormat`.
 Dates and times through `parse` methods in `java.time.LocalDate` or `LocalTime`, providing format as parameter.
 This is awkward when providing single interface for various types, like `CSVRecord` does.